Ethnoforestry Field Trials

 Treated with Repellent: The liquid repellent Plantskydd was applied to all understory plants and seedlings in this treatment.

-Treatments were implemented in Winter 2021, followed by the first post-treatment measurement in Summer 2021 and the second post-treatment measurement in Summer 2022.
+Treatments were implemented in Winter 2021, followed by the first post-treatment measurements in the Summer of 2021, 2022, and 2023.
 Monitoring of understory regeneration, planted understory, seedlings, and wildlife cameras will continue going forward.

 Information gained from this experiment has been used to inform the Type 3 Watershed Experiment.
 For more information or to get involved, please contact ONRC Research Scientist Courtney Bobsin at cbobsin@uw.edu.